 Rising tenth grade English students are expected to write their reflections and reactions in journal form while reading their summer selections.
 The journal assignments will be due on the first day of school.
 Thorough, thoughtful, and reflective responses to the following prompts are to be provided in the journal.
 Please place the number of the prompt(s) next to the appropriate entry.
-Not all prompts need to be visible in every entry.
-Neatly written or typed work is expected.

 - 1. Identify the book's title, author's name, copyright date, and number of pages.
 Underline or italicize the title. - 2.
 A brief summary of the plot - 3.
 Explain the significance of the title.
 Authors rarely choose a title randomly.
 The title may be symbolic or it may be representative of some specific incident in the book.
-In any case, consider carefully the significance of the title and explain your thinking. - 4.
-Make a list of the main characters and list five adjectives to describe each one.
+In any case, consider carefully the significance of the title and explain your thinking.

+- 4. Make a list of the main characters and list five adjectives to describe each one.
 Describe your first impressions of the protagonist.
 Describe your first impressions of the antagonist.
 Cite at least one text example that supports your response. - 5.
 Cite (that is, quote word for word using quotation marks) and note the page number of a special passage from the book that you think is important or worth rereading. - 6.
 You should explain why you chose this passage.
 To highlight the significance of this book, write a 3-5 sentences response to each of the following: a.
-What life lessons have you learned (or have been reinforced) from reading this book? - b.
+What life lessons have you learned (or have been reinforced) from reading this book? b.
 What did you dislike the most about this book?
 Explain using details and examples from the selection.